lbruun-net/memory-sensitive-cache-tmp/README.md

 @Configuration
 public class MyConfig {

-    // Spring will automatically call the close() method on this bean
-    // when the application context is closed.
     @Bean
     public MemorySensitiveCacheCache <Integer, String> cacheOfAllGoodThings() {
         // Create a cache which retains hard references to the 100 most recently used entries